WenjieDu/PyPOTS/docs/index.rst

 ❖ PyPOTS Ecosystem
 ^^^^^^^^^^^^^^^^^^^
-At PyPOTS, time series datasets are taken as coffee beans, and POTS datasets are incomplete coffee beans with missing parts that have their own meanings.
+At PyPOTS, things are related to coffee, which we're familiar with.
+Yes, this is a coffee universe!
 As you can see, there is a coffee pot in the PyPOTS logo.
+And what else?
+Please read on ;-)

 .. image:: https://pypots.com/figs/pypots_logos/TSDB_logo_FFBG.svg
-   :width: 130
+   :width: 150
    :alt: TSDB logo
    :align: left
    :target: https://github.com/WenjieDu/TSDB

+👈 Time series datasets are taken as coffee beans at PyPOTS, and POTS datasets are incomplete coffee beans with missing parts that have their own meanings.
-👈 To make various open-source time-series datasets readily available to our users, PyPOTS gets supported by its ecosystem library *Time Series Data Beans (TSDB)*, a toolbox making loading time-series datasets super easy!
+To make various public time-series datasets readily available to users, *Time Series Data Beans (TSDB)* is created to make loading time-series datasets super easy!
 Visit `TSDB <https://github.com/WenjieDu/TSDB>`_ right now to know more about this handy tool 🛠, and it now supports a total of 168 open-source datasets!

 .. image:: https://pypots.com/figs/pypots_logos/PyGrinder_logo_FFBG.svg
-   :width: 130
+   :width: 150
    :alt: PyGrinder logo
    :align: right
    :target: https://github.com/WenjieDu/PyGrinder

 👉 To simulate the real-world data beans with missingness, the ecosystem library `PyGrinder <https://github.com/WenjieDu/PyGrinder>`_, a toolkit helping grind your coffee beans into incomplete ones, is created.
-Missing patterns fall into three categories according to Robin's theory:cite:`rubin1976missing`:
+Missing patterns fall into three categories according to Robin's theory :cite:`rubin1976missing`:
 MCAR (missing completely at random), MAR (missing at random), and MNAR (missing not at random).
 PyGrinder supports all of them and additional functionalities related to missingness.
 With PyGrinder, you can introduce synthetic missing values into your datasets with a single line of code.

 .. image:: https://pypots.com/figs/pypots_logos/BrewPOTS_logo_FFBG.svg
-   :width: 130
+   :width: 150
    :alt: BrewPOTS logo
    :align: left
    :target: https://github.com/WenjieDu/BrewPOTS